rjspencer/docs/theming.md

 ### Options

 audioplaylistid
-:	a audio playlist id to limit the videos to. *defaults to none*
+:	a audio playlist id to limit the videos to

+    defaults to none

 limit
 :	a limit on the amount of returned audio objects

 order
-:	the order in which to show the videos. *defaults to asc*
+:	the order in which to show the videos

+    defaults to `asc`

 ### Variables